 From the Editor

-Our Trivia Questions are still on the bottom of every odd-numbered page (except the center, where our Map of Gettysburg is found).
-To ace the Trivia, be sure to read the articles first.
-Answers are on page 53.
+Don’t forget our Trivia Questions, found at the bottom of every odd-numbered page (except the center, where you will see our Map of Gettysburg).
+A hint to ace them: Read the articles first.
+Answers are on page 45.

-We provide for your convenience an Advertisers’ Directory on page 54.
-We appreciate our many advertisers – they provide the only funding for the magazine – and without them, you wouldn’t be reading it.
+We also offer an Advertisers’ Directory on page 46.
+We appreciate our faithful advertisers; they provide our only funding for publication.
 Please take a moment and see what they have to offer.
+We frequent their establishments, and can highly recommend them.

-Thank you for choosing The Gettysburg Experience, proud to be part of this amazing place called Gettysburg since 1997.
+Thank you for choosing The Gettysburg Experience, a part of Gettysburg since 1997.

 Princess Publications